Diary of a Madman (Nikolai Gogol): The 1st

 Madrid.
-February 30th.
+February 30th

-He is in Spain.
-The Spanish deputies had arrived early that morning and, with extraordinary promptness, transported him to the Spanish frontier.
-Upon entering, he had seen many persons with shaved heads whom he decided must be grandees or soldiers.
-The State Chancellor had pushed him into a small room and threatened to beat him if he called himself Ferdinand VIII again, but Poprishchin, knowing it was a test, repeated his assertion, whereupon he was dealt two blows with a stick.
-Though painful, it hadn't troubled him because he knew it was merely an ancient chivalric ceremony for those being inducted into high office.
-Later, researching state affairs, he discovered that Spain and China are in fact the same country.
-He also became deeply troubled by an impending event: He succeeded in convincing the "grandees with shorn heads" to take urgent action to save the moon, but the Imperial Chancellor responded by beating him and driving him into his room.
-Such, he concludes, is the power of ancient customs in Spain.
+Poprishchin claims to be in Spain, where the Spanish deputies have transported him to the Spanish frontier.
+He enters a building and sees many persons with shaved heads and decides they must be grandees or soldiers.
+The "Chancellor" pushes him into a room and threatens to beat him if he calls himself Ferdinand VIII again, but Poprishchin repeats his claim and is beaten.
+He believes it is an ancient chivalric ceremony for those inducted into high office.
+Later, he declares that Spain and China are the same country.
+He also becomes deeply troubled by the impending collision of Earth and the moon.
+He convinces the "grandees with shorn heads" to help save the moon, but the Chancellor beats him and drives him into his room.